ssp1707/uxdesignproductwebsite/README.md

 ![output](./static/img/output6.jpeg)

 ## RESULT:
-Thus, a user experience for design and wireframe for a product devlopment compy website is developed.
+Thus, a user experience for design and wireframe for a product devlopment company website is developed.